 As a blogger, I’m talking about those who visited my blog, read and joined in with the discussions on the posts I wrote and photos I shared.

-If you’re not a blogger, then the people you will have been in touch with on social media may have influenced your life in some way.
+If you’re not a blogger, then the people you will have been in touch with on social media may have influenced your life somehow.
 Think about it.
 You don’t have to hear words from somebody for them to influence your life.
 And you don’t need to physically meet someone for them to have an influence on your life.

 If it weren’t for all of you out there, the last 12 months would have been a little quiet and emptier here on my blog.
 And I don’t believe that’s something any blogger wants for their blog.

-So, a big thank you for all your support, kindness, friendship, and for being a big part of my 2020.
+So, a big thank you for all your support, kindness, and friendship and for being a big part of my 2020.
 You listened to me; you made me cry.
 You astounded me; you made me think.
 You made me change my life or persuaded me to try out something new.
-You entertained me; you helped me through the low points and you encouraged me over the high points.
+You entertained me; you helped me through the low points and encouraged me over the high ones.
 You influenced me.